 So place the plant near a sunny window and ensure that it receives enough light according to its needs.

-Rotate the plant, again and again, to make sure that the light reaches all sides of the tropical plant.
+Rotate the plant repeatedly to ensure that the light reaches all sides of the tropical plant.

 Moreover, this also stops tropical indoor plants from growing toward the light source.